-- The stopwatches shall be calibrated to an accuracy of better than 1 10-6 (approx 1 second per 300 hours). - Recorded time is truncated to full seconds.
+- a) The stopwatches shall be calibrated to an accuracy of better than 1\ 10-5 (which is equivalent to approximately 1 second per 24 hours). - Recorded time is truncated to full seconds. - 5.1.1.5.

-5.1.1.5.
 Minimum Difference between Consecutive Records.

-The minimum difference between two consecutive records is 1 second.
+The minimum difference between two consecutive records is 1 second (or for duration records above 24 hours - one minute).